Just a moment...

 Press 'Enter' after typing page number.

-Issues: (i) Whether the expenditure of Rs.16,954 incurred in repairing the building of the factory was a permissible deduction; (ii) Whether the expenditure of Rs.5,995 incurred in repairing the plant and machinery of the factory was a permissible deduction.
+Issues: (i) Whether the expenditure of Rs.
+16,954 incurred in repairing the factory building was a permissible deduction; (ii) Whether the expenditure of Rs.
+5,995 incurred in repairing the plant and machinery was a permissible deduction.

-Final Conclusion: Both challenged expenditures are held deductible under the Income-tax Act and the references are answered in favour of the assessee.
+Final Conclusion: Both items of expenditure were allowable deductions, and the reference was answered entirely in favour of the assessee.